pierre-24/ec-interface/DOCUMENTATION.md

 3. A `KPOINTS` file.
 4. A `ec_interface.yml` file (see below).

-To adjust the inter-slab distance, you can use `ei-set-vacuum`, which creates a new geometry while enforcing vacuum size (i.e., the distance between the atom with the largest and lowest Z-coordinates).
+To adjust the inter-slab distance, you can use `ei-set-vacuum`, which creates a new geometry while enforcing vacuum size (i.e., the size of the last lattice vector).
 For example, to adjust the vacuum size to 25 Å:
 ```bash
 mv INCAR INCAR_old
 ei-set-vacuum INCAR_old -v 25.0 -o INCAR
 ```
 The new geometry is saved in `INCAR`.
-There should be enough vacuum to get an accurate value for the reference (vaccum) potential, which is used to compute the work function.
+There should be enough vacuum to get an accurate value for the reference (vacuum) potential, which is used to compute the work function.
 Note that the slab is z-centered by the procedure.

 Then, create a `ec_interface.yml`.